sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --file-suffix FILE_SUFFIX
                           The file suffix indicating a torch data file --feat-subdir FEAT_SUBDIR
-                          Subdirectory where features are stored
+                          Subdirectory where features are stored.
     --ali-subdir ALI_SUBDIR
-                          Subdirectory where alignments are stored
+                          Subdirectory where per-frame alignments are stored.
     --ref-subdir REF_SUBDIR
                           Subdirectory where reference token sequences are
-                          stored
+                          stored.
     --strict              If set, validate the data directory before collecting info.
 The process is described in
                           pydrobert.torch.data.validate_spect_data_set